What’s the difference between mediation and negotiation services like amicable?

 No – you will pay per meeting and the process is rarely fixed fee.
 You will need to ask a solicitor to review your agreement and turn it into a legally binding financial order at an extra cost

-If you’d like to find out more about which service is right for you, we offer one-hour coaching sessions to help you decide your separation options.
+If you’d like to find out more about which service is right for you, we offer Joint Advice Consultation to help you decide your separation options.

 What is the difference between negotiation and mediation?

-The key difference between amicable negotiation and mediation is that a mediator will not say what is fair and what isn’t whereas an amicable negotiation specialist will tell you what is realistic, fair and provide structured guidance. amicable will also write-up your agreement into a consent order.
+The key difference between amicable negotiation and mediation is that a mediator will not say what is fair and what isn’t whereas an amicable negotiation specialist will tell you what is realistic and fair, and provide structured guidance. amicable will also write up your agreement into a consent order.

 At amicable, mediation isn’t something that is available.
 However, negotiation services are more flexible than mediation and can help you come to a better agreement at a more cost-effective price.